jordanbrock/jordanbrock.github.com/_posts/2004-08-02-things-we-have-learned.markdown

 ---

-p.
  In the last 24 hours, Caren and I have learned: